evolbioinfo/goalign/docs/index.md

 ## Introduction
 Goalign is a set of command line tools to manipulate multiple alignments.
 It is implemented in [Go](https://golang.org/) language.

-The goal is to handle multiple alignments in different input (Fasta and Phylip) and output (Fasta, Nexus, Phylip) formats through several basic commands.
+The goal is to handle multiple alignments in different input and output formats (Fasta, Phylip and Nexus) through several basic commands.
 Each command may print result (usually an alignment) in the standard output, and thus can be piped to the standard input of the next Goalign command.

 ## Installation
 ### Binaries